privacy-scaling-explorations/acceleration-program/README.md

 an awarded grant.

 > [!IMPORTANT]
-> This program target beginner to intermediate developers and zk-researchers
+> This program target beginner to intermediate developers and zk-researchers.
+The reward is not as high as normal grant e.g. EF/PSE/etc

 ## How to Get Started